backupparachute/securetransmit-website/_posts/2025-01-11-how-to-prevent-a-data-leakage.md

 Here's why data leakage is a major threat for small businesses:

 - **Limited IT Resources:** Unlike large corporations with dedicated cybersecurity teams, small businesses may lack the budget and expertise to monitor, detect, and prevent data leaks effectively.
-- **Lack of Cybersecurity Training:** Employees may unknowingly fall for phishing scams, mishandle confidential data, or fail to follow security best practices—making accidental data exposure more common.
+- **Lack of Cybersecurity Training:** Employees may unknowingly fall for phishing scams, mishandle confidential data, or fail to follow security best practices, making accidental data exposure more common.
 - **Heavy Reliance on Third-Party Vendors and Cloud Services:** Many small businesses outsource IT, accounting, and HR functions or use cloud-based tools.
 Without proper security policies, sensitive data could be exposed through weak vendor security measures or misconfigured integrations.

 ## The Impact of a Data Leak